MechanicalRabbit/DataKnots.jl/doc/src/start.md

 of these deficiencies were prototyped and subsequent releases will address these feature gaps incrementally.

-This is a Julia language library; hence, the DataKnot syntax is necessarily in the Julia language.
-We've taken pride to provide a usable notation even without using macros.
-In a future release we will likely include a DataKnot macro syntax as well.
-Such a macro syntax would be compatible with this language integrated approach.

 ## Installation

 DataKnots.jl is a Julia library, but it is not yet registered with